-Then we have the action.
-There are tones of it!
-It’s a wet dream of about every teenage boy – well teenage boys post Baywatch days, and particularly post Pamela Anderson in a red bikini days.
-Once of these so called thrilling action scenes occurs half way through the film, when the plane has to land in Lerner Airfield they over shoot the runway, causing the plane to ground its self on sand, near a tank of propane.
-Taking this opportunity good cop, john Cusack with the help of the National Guard is able to catch up with before they are able to get air born again.
-With the criminals fighting for their freedom and the National Guard acting as the long arm of the law, a titanic shoot out ensues, but the action is so well coordinated and written, it soon becomes a beautifully assembled orchestra of violence, coupled with short snappy dialogue that acts like poetry amongst the dying bodies and exploding tanks.
+Then we have the action… There are tones of it!
+Con Air is the stuff of wet dreams for about every teenage boy on earth – well post-Baywatch, and particularly post Pamela Anderson in that red bikini.
+One of these so-called thrilling action scenes occurs half-way through the film: burning and smouldering, the plane with all the convicts on has to land in Lerner Airfield, but they over-shoot the runway, sending them crashing into a sandbank – inches from a tank of propane.
+Taking this opportunity, good cop John Cusack (Oh, I forgot to tell you, Cusack is a double agent in the film – ops, did I spoil it for you? haha sucker.) with the help of the National Guard, is able to catch up with Malkovich and his pose before they are able to get air born again.
+With the criminals fighting for their freedom and the National Guard acting as the long arm of the law, a titanic shoot out ensues.
+But the action is so well coordinated and written, it soon becomes a beautifully assembled orchestra of violence, coupled with short snappy dialogue that plays out as poetry amongst flying dead bodies and exploding tanks.
 The scene is a work of art, and I would find it difficult to understand if anyone would see it any differently.